Medications for Depression

 Common Side Effects

 There are many different types of drugs used in the treatment of depression.
 This can include selective serotonin reuptake inhibitors (SSRIs), atypical antidepressants, tricyclic antidepressants (TCAs), and monoamine oxidase inhibitors (MAOIs).
-While each class of drugs tends to have particular set of unique side effects, there are side effects that are common to most classes of drugs.
+While each class of drugs tends to have a particular set of unique side effects, there are side effects that are common to most classes of drugs.
 These include: dry mouth, drowsiness, nausea, trouble sleeping, weight gain, and decreased or loss of sex drive.

 UptoDate.com has a great overview of: